 Title IX of the Education Amendment of 1972 is a federal civil rights law that prohibits discrimination on the basis of sex in any education program or activity that receives federal funding.
 Title IX is a powerful tool for students who want to combat genderbased discrimination at school and on college campuses.
 Under Title IX, discrimination on the basis of sex can include sexual harassment, rape and sexual assault.
-Title IX Coordinator’s Responsibilities Louisiana College is committed to responsibly investigating all discrimination and harassment as outlined by Title IX.
+Title IX Coordinator’s Responsibilities Louisiana Christian University is committed to responsibly investigating all discrimination and harassment as outlined by Title IX.
 To do this, the Title IX Coordinator adheres to the following rubric:

 What is Sexual Harassment?

 Louisiana Christian University is committed to providing an environment that is free of sexual harassment.
 In keeping with this commitment, federal and state laws, and biblical standards, the university will not tolerate any form of sexual harassment.

 Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature, when:

 - submission to such conduct is made either implicitly or explicitly a term or condition of an individual’s employment or status in a course, program or activity.